3 Reasons Tulsa Should Be A Tech Hub

 2) Robust Regional Collaboration

-THETA is co-led by a group of regional organizations with a broad interest in advancing technology and innovation, including Tulsa Community College, Black Tech Street, The University of Tulsa, Partner Tulsa, Oklahoma State University, Madison Strategies Group, and TEDC Creative Capital.
+The consortium is co-led by a group of regional organizations with a broad interest in advancing technology and innovation, including Tulsa Community College, Black Tech Street, The University of Tulsa, Partner Tulsa, Oklahoma State University, Madison Strategies Group, and TEDC Creative Capital.
 These organizations are joined by more than 40 other regional partners spanning academia, private sector, government, economic development organizations, labor unions, and workforce development, among others.

 Most of these organizations have deep commitments to advancing the Tulsa region’s leadership in autonomous systems, and most of these organizations are also partners in the Tulsa Regional Advance Mobility (TRAM) Cluster’s Build Back Better Regional Challenge (BBBRC) award.
-Collectively, THETA partners have invested more than $215 million in TEAS-related initiatives, such as the LaunchPad Center for Advanced Air Mobility at OSU’s Tulsa campus, the Oklahoma Cyber Innovation Institute at TU, and a partnership between Black Tech Street and Microsoft to advance equitable, generative AI technologies.
+Collectively, consortium partners have invested more than $215 million in related initiatives, such as the LaunchPad Center for Advanced Air Mobility at OSU’s Tulsa campus, the Oklahoma Cyber Innovation Institute at TU, and a partnership between Black Tech Street and Microsoft to advance equitable, generative AI technologies.

-3) Equity & Diversity at the Core
+3) Tulsans at the Core

 Download file